FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-14-Kali-Tools.md

 ## Burpsuite

 Burpsuite is a tool that lets us test web applications.
 We can test them in a variety of ways which include looking at all requests and responses between your browser the target application.

+I could go on for quite awhile with how many tools there are.
+However, I think we are ready to dive into a box to hack!